wp-statistics/wp-statistics/readme.txt

 stat = the statistic you want.

-time = is the timeframe, strtotime() will be used to calculate it.
+time = is the time frame, [strtotime()](http://php.net/manual/en/datetime.formats.php) will be used to calculate it, some acceptable values include; today, yesterday, week, month, year, total and "-x" (i.e., "-10" for the past 10 days).

-provider = the search provider to get stats on.
+provider = the search provider to get stats on (bing/duckduckgo/google/yahoo/yandex).

 * User online: `[wpstatistics stat="usersonline"]`
 * Today visit: `[wpstatistics stat="visits" time="today"]`